brycegardner90/restaurant-industry-analysis/README.md

 # 🍽️ Four Tiers, One Century: U.S. Restaurant Industry Analysis
-### Project 4 of 5 | Tools: Google Sheets · SQLite · Tableau Public
+### Project 4 of 5 | Tools: Google Sheets · SQLite · Tableau

 A 25-year financial analysis of eight publicly traded restaurant companies across four market tiers — fast food, fast casual, casual dining, and upscale.
-Built with Google Sheets, SQLite, and Tableau Public to examine revenue, margins, same store sales, and location growth from 2000–2024 — revealing how each tier survived recession, disruption, and a global pandemic.
+Built with Google Sheets, SQLite, and Tableau to examine revenue, margins, same store sales, and location growth from 2000–2024 — revealing how each tier survived recession, disruption, and a global pandemic.

 ---